 If you have a rental car and are in the capital area we suggest you drive out to the Reykjanes Peninsula and visit Aurora Basecamp Northern Lights Observatory.

 Note the date of this text analysis.
 You will always see the updated forecast on our front page: www.auroraforecast.is

-If you are in the capital area on a cloudy day/evening, we recommend a visit to these facilites:
+If you are in the capital area and your tour is cancelled we recommend a visit to these Aurora facilities:

 Read on to familiarise yourself with the elaborate world of forecasting a successful sighting of Northern Lights:

 How to read the Aurora Forecast in Iceland Now

 Geomagnetic activity is forecast on a Kp scale of 0-9.
 This is not a probability scale, but a forecast of how high on the sky activity is expected to reach.
 Rarely does activity go over 3, very rarely over 5 and almost never does it go to 8 or 9.
 Due to the location of Iceland, right under the Aurora oval, we can see the whole range of Aurora activity!

 Simply put, if the sky is completely dark and clear of clouds a K-0 activity will be seen low on the northern sky.
 K-4/5 is overhead, and anything above will be seen towards the southern sky.
 More on the Kp scale here.

 The single most important deciding factor for a successful Northern Lights sighting is the cloud cover, because clouds can block even the most vivid Auroras.
 Incidentally, forecasting cloud cover is very difficult.
 Never take cloud cover forecasts literally, always evaluate them alongside satellite images and your own observations.

 On the front page you will find the satellite images and colourful cloud cover forecasts.
 Where there is no colour the sky is forecast to be clear of clouds.